How to Become a Wildlife Biologist

 Wildlife Biologist Salary and Job Outlook

-The program page references zoologists and wildlife biologists at a BLS median of approximately $73,000 as of 2024.
+According to the U.S. Bureau of Labor Statistics, the median annual salary for zoologists and wildlife biologists is approximately $73,000 as of 2024.
 Compensation varies by employer type, sector, and location.

 Federal positions offer strong benefits alongside base salary, including health insurance and retirement contributions that add meaningful total compensation.
 A master’s degree accelerates federal placement and opens senior technical and program leadership roles.
 GIS proficiency and statistical analysis skills consistently push compensation higher at every level.